Electrostatic computations for statistical mechanics and random matrix applications: Balayage Measure and the Hole Probability

-\end{prop} The hypothesis of such a result was put forward by Dyson \cite{Dy62} in the study of the gap probability in the circular unitary ensemble of Haar distributed unitary random matrices.
+\end{proposition} The hypothesis of such a result was put forward by Dyson \cite{Dy62} in the study of the gap probability in the circular unitary ensemble of Haar distributed unitary random matrices.
 Its application in random matrix settings more generally has become known as the Coulomb gas method.
 However, for the case of the log-potential confined to one-dimensional domains, it is no longer true that the equilibrium measure after conditioning involves the balayage measure.
 Rather the mobile charges removed from the gap form a continuous charge density in the remainder of the droplet.
 While this is an extra complexity, it turns out that it can be solved in many settings of interest in random matrix theory when the spectrum has a one-dimensional support (in the bulk as done by Dyson \cite{Dy62}, at the hard edge \cite{CM94}, and at the soft edge \cite{BDG01}, \cite{DM06}, \cite{DM08}, \cite{KC10}, \cite{RKC12}, \cite{MS14}).
 Moreover, in such a one-dimensional setting it has been possible to solve the electrostatic problem under the further conditioning that the gap contain a prescribed fraction of the total spectrum \cite{Dy95}, \cite{FS95}, \cite{FW12}, \cite{MNSV11}; see too the review \cite{Fo14}.
 For the one-dimensional Riesz gas, the problem of determining the constrained equilibrium measure has been studied in \cite{KKKMMS21,KKKMMS22}.
 For the one-component plasma in two dimensions with a constant background, this latter setting is only tractable when $\Omega_0$ is a disk centred on the origin \cite{Fo93x,ATW14}; see also \cite{ASZ14} for a related problem where the constraint is imposed on the half-plane.

-As noted in the final paragraph of \S \ref{S1.1} electrostatic arguments have been used in \cite{JLM93} to deduce the large $R$ form of the probability that for the infinite two-dimensional one-component plasma, background charge density $-{1 \over \pi}$, the number of particles is equal to $\lfloor \alpha R^\gamma \rfloor)$, for $\gamma > {1 \over 2}$.
+\begin{remark} As noted in the final paragraph of \S \ref{S1.1} electrostatic arguments have been used in \cite{JLM93} to deduce the large $R$ form of the probability that for the infinite two-dimensional one-component plasma, background charge density $-{1 \over \pi}$, the number of particles is equal to $\lfloor \alpha R^\gamma \rfloor)$, for $\gamma > {1 \over 2}$.
 (The three dimensional case was considered from an electrostatics viewpoint too in \cite{JLM93}.)
 As a concrete example of the results, denoting this probability as ${\rm Pr} (\mathcal N_R = \lfloor \alpha R^\gamma \rfloor)$, we have from \cite{JLM93} in the cases $\gamma > 2$,